 Check out recipes, cooking tips and cooking events on our Cookbook pages!

 Hi folks, we at Off-Campus Living have pulled together a campaign that will promote resources, alternatives, and ways for you to tackle the menace of vaping.
-We have partnered with Boynton Health and will be posting weekly with something new that will help you fight this problem.
+We have partnered with Boynton Health and have shared a 10 part series with something new that will help you fight this problem.
 Share it with your friends who need it and watch this space for more.

 Hi folks, Thank you for the great responses and connections in our first post in the Vaping Risks campaign!
 We at OCL and Boynton Health are here to help you in finding a solution to Vaping.
 It is important for you to know that you are not alone in this and that people all across the nation are fighting the same problem!
 Thus, this week we are sharing a few statistics which not only highlight the magnitude of this addiction but also certain misconceptions regarding the vaping in general.